 The first option is to offer web-based refresher courses.
 These refresher courses can be taken online so that employees do not have to travel out-of-the-office or the area where they live to attend the refresher courses.
-Rather than start from scratch, refresher courses remind attendees of concepts and skills they acquired during their previous training session.
+Rather than start from scratch, refresher courses remind attendees of the concepts and skills they acquired during their previous training session.
 These courses can also build on existing skills and knowledge acquired in the original course by offering up-to-date information.
-Refresher courses should be on a set schedule, such as every year or every other year, so that it instills ongoing learning.
+Refresher courses should be on a set schedule, such as every year or every other year so that it instills ongoing learning.

 take advantage of our free whitepaper: to Foster Employee Engagement through E-Learning

 Another way to offer continuous learning opportunities to employees is to offer an additional incentive.
 You can do this by offering certification to employees that attend certain training courses.
 Some companies even require certification from its employees.
 For those employees that opt for or are required to earn certification, re-certification is another requirement.
 Re-certification courses permit employees to attend ongoing training courses on a set schedule in order to keep their certification.

 Another incentive is to combine certification credits with college credits.
 For employees that attend specific training courses, they also earn credits toward earning a college degree.
 Jiffy Lube, Starbucks, and McDonalds are a few companies that offer this benefit to its employees.
 Employees at Jiffy Lube can earn their certifications through the JLU, which they can also apply to earn college credits.
 The American Council on Education (ACE) evaluated the curriculum for the JLU certifications to ensure it met a certain standard level.
 They allow students to earn seven semester hours of college credit if they complete all of the 10 JLU certification courses.